-Please see below for obituaries for Ralph K. Patton, Richard “Dick” Mansfield Smith, Milton Moen, Stanley E. Stepnitz, Jetty R. Cook, and Rev. James Edwin Armstrong.
+Please see below for obituaries for Ralph K. Patton, Richard “Dick” Mansfield Smith, Milton Moen, Stanley E. Stepnitz, Jetty R. Cook, Rev. James Edwin Armstrong, and Raymond (Ray) John Frederick Sherk.
 As the webmaster indexes the AFEES newsletters, he is adding links to all the obituaries that were published.
 See below.

 Ralph K. Patton